 Tristan Kirscher

-PhD Candidate in Applied Mathematics & AI — ICube IMAGeS & Institut Strauss, University of Strasbourg
+PhD Candidate in Machine Learning — ICube IMAGeS & Institut Strauss, University of Strasbourg

-I am a PhD candidate in Applied Mathematics and Artificial Intelligence at the University of Strasbourg, jointly affiliated with ICube IMAGeS and Institut Strauss.
+I am a PhD candidate in Machine Learning at the University of Strasbourg, jointly affiliated with ICube IMAGeS and Institut Strauss.
 My research focuses on uncertainty quantification for deep learning–based segmentation in radiotherapy, with emphasis on calibration, robustness, and clinical decision support.
 I am supervised by S. Faisan (PhD, HDR), P. Meyer (PhD, HDR), and X. Coubez (PhD).

 I am currently a visiting PhD researcher at the German Cancer Research Center (DKFZ), working with Prof. Klaus Maier-Hein’s Medical Image Computing group on uncertainty-aware and robust deep learning for radiotherapy segmentation, focusing on safe deployment in clinical workflows.